Jobs

 Introduction

 IHP has built-in functionality for creating and running background jobs.
-Jobs are perfect for any tasks that can be split up into small units and run in parallel, such periodically cleaning the database, sending emails, and scraping data.
+Jobs are perfect for any tasks that can be split up into small units and run in parallel, such as periodically cleaning the database, sending emails, and scraping data.

 Creating a job